Virginia Creeper

 Wildlife Benefit

-Butterflies, Birds, Moths
+Birds, Moths

 Maintenance

-Climbs by adhesive ended tendrils and will cling to stone, bricks and fences without support and without harming the surface.
-Best foliage color and berry production in full sun.
-Winter: Prune to direct and control growth.
-Remove dormant stems. when used as a groundcover.
-Fall and winter: Berries are poisonous and should be removed from patios and sidewalks to protect children and pets.
-No additional maintenance needed.
-Propagation: Seed, Hardwood cuttings, semi-hardwood cuttings.
+Low maintenance.
+Use as a vine or groundcover.
+Climbs by adhesive ended tendrils and will cling to stone, bricks and fences without support, without harming the surface.
+Best berry production in full sun.
+Prune to direct and control growth as needed.
+Leaves provide early fall color, turning brilliant mauve, red and purple.
+WARNING: berries are poisonous to humans and pets.
+Native habitat: chaparral and brush country, open woodlands, shaded woods, riverbanks.

-Previous Scientific Name(s): Synonym(s): Ampelopsis hederacea var. murorum, Ampelopsis latifolia, Ampelopsis quinquefolia, Hedera quinquefolia, Parthenocissus hirsuta, Parthenocissus inserta, Parthenocissus quinquefolia var. hirsuta, Parthenocissus quinquefolia var. murorum, Parthenocissus quinquefolia var. saintpaulii, Psedera quinquefolia, Psedera quinquefolia var. murorum, Vitis inserta, Vitis quinquefolia
+Previous Scientific Name(s): Ampelopsis hederacea var. murorum, Ampelopsis latifolia, Ampelopsis quinquefolia, Hedera quinquefolia, Parthenocissus hirsuta, Parthenocissus inserta, Parthenocissus quinquefolia var. hirsuta, Parthenocissus quinquefolia var. murorum, Parthenocissus quinquefolia var. saintpaulii, Psedera quinquefolia, Psedera quinquefolia var. murorum, Vitis inserta, Vitis quinquefolia

 References